ccpagroup/sgme-hcc/README.md

 Running the SgME profiling code for the HCC study
 -------------------------------------------------
-1. Clone the git repository to a desired project location
+1. Clone the git repository to a desired project location.
+Depending on the network connection speed, the cloning usually takes < 1 min to complete.
    ```console
    $ cd $desired_project_location
    $ git clone https://github.com/ccpagroup/sgme-hcc.git